Houdini 21.0 Nodes Dynamics nodes

 Reverse Direction

-Act as if the direction of the curve was reversed when computing directions.
+When turned on, acts as if the direction of the curve is reversed when computing directions.
 (You can “actually” reverse a curve using the Reverse geometry node.)

 Force Scale